What Is Texas Estates Code Section 256.204?

 Texas law allows any interested party to file a will contest.
 When a will is contested, both the proponent of the will and the person challenging the will are allowed to submit evidence as to the will’s validity or lack thereof.
 This can include calling witnesses, presenting documents, and, in some situations, a trial by jury.

-Successfully contesting a will can be a challenging and expensive endeavor that requires specialized knowledge of the estate litigation process.
+Successfully contesting a will can be a challenging and expensive endeavor that requires specific knowledge of the estate litigation process.
 If you are considering contesting a will, make sure to consult with a reputable probate litigation attorney before taking any action.
 An experienced lawyer can walk you through the process and ensure the strongest arguments for challenging the will’s validity are presented.

 Have questions?
 We’re happy to discuss.